FACTBOX-Sports events around the world hit by coronavirus pandemic

 The Pan American Championships (March 23-29), Oceania Championships (April 5-9) and European Para Championships (April 18-26) were quota tournaments for the Olympics.
 ATHLETICS

-* The Diamond League has postponed its first three athletics meetings of the 2020 season due to be held in April and May in Qatar and China. * The World Athletics Indoor Championships (Nanjing, March 13-15) were postponed.
-They will be held in the same city from March 19-21, 2021.
+* The Diamond League postponed its first three meetings of the 2020 season due to being held in April and May in Qatar and China. * The World Athletics Indoor Championships (Nanjing, March 13-15) were postponed.
+They will be held in the same city on March 19-21, 2021.

 * The Paris and Barcelona marathons were postponed. * The London marathon (April 26), was postponed to Oct.
 4.

-* The Penn Relays, set to be held from April 23-25, are cancelled for the first time in the track event's 125-year history.
+* The Penn Relays (April 23-25), was canceled for the first time in the event's 125-year history.
 The Mt.
-SAC Relays and Florida Relays, also scheduled for April, and the March Texas Relays, are all cancelled.
-BASEBALL
+SAC Relays and Florida Relays, also scheduled for April, and the March Texas Relays were all canceled. * Kenya's athletics authority ordered the closure of training camps and clubs, hampering athletes' preparations for the Olympics.

-* The final qualification tournament in Taiwan for the Olympics was put back from April to June 17-21, while the March 22-26 qualification event in Arizona was postponed. * Japan's professional league postponed the start of the season.
+BASEBALL * The final qualification tournament in Taiwan for the Olympics was put back from April to June 17-21, while the March 22-26 qualification event in Arizona was postponed.

-BASKETBALL * Euroleague Basketball suspended all 2019-20 EuroLeague, EuroCup and Euroleague Next Generation Tournament games.
+* Euroleague Basketball suspended all 2019-20 EuroLeague, EuroCup, and Euroleague Next Generation Tournament games.
+BOXING

 GOLF * The year's first major, the Masters, was postponed from April 9-12 to "some later date".

-* The Honda LPGA Thailand event and the HSBC Women's World Championship in Singapore were cancelled. * The next three LPGA Tour events scheduled for Arizona and California were postponed.
+* The Honda LPGA Thailand event and the HSBC Women's World Championship in Singapore were canceled. * The next three LPGA Tour events scheduled for Arizona and California were postponed.

 * The European Tour postponed five events, through until the April 30-May 3 Andalucia Masters.
 GYMNASTICS

-* The All-Around World Cup (Stuttgart; March 20-22) was cancelled.
+* Several All-Around World Cup events scheduled for March and April were canceled https://www.gymnastics.sport/site/news/displaynews.php?idNews=2827.
 HORSE RACING

-* The Grand National festival due to be held from April 2 to April 4 has been cancelled due to the coronavirus pandemic, the Jockey Club said in a statement on Monday. * The Kentucky Derby, the first jewel in North American horse racing's Triple Crown, scheduled for May 2, will be postponed to Sept.
+* The Grand National Festival (April 2-4) was canceled, the Jockey Club said. * The Kentucky Derby, the first jewel in North American horse racing's Triple Crown (May 2) was postponed to Sept.
 5.

-JUDO * The International Judo Federation cancelled all Olympic qualification events until the end of April.
+JUDO * The International Judo Federation canceled all Olympic qualification events until the end of April.

-MOTORSPORT * Formula One cancelled the Australian Grand Prix and postponed the next three races in Bahrain, Vietnam and China.
+MOTORSPORT * Formula One canceled the Australian Grand Prix and postponed the next three races in Bahrain, Vietnam, and China.

-They hope to start the season in Europe at the end of May, putting the Dutch and Spanish races currently scheduled for May 3 and 10 in Zandvoort and Barcelona in doubt. * Four rounds of the MotoGP season in Qatar, Thailand, Texas and Argentina will not go ahead as scheduled.
+They hope to start the season in Europe at the end of May, putting the Dutch and Spanish races scheduled for May 3 and 10 in Zandvoort and Barcelona in doubt. * Four rounds of the MotoGP season -- Qatar, Thailand, Texas, and Argentina -- will not go ahead as scheduled.

 * NASCAR postponed all race events through May 3, including races at the Atlanta Motor Speedway (March 15) and Homestead-Miami Speedway (March 22), but intends to run all 36 races this season. * Round four of the World Rally Championship in Argentina (April 23-26) was postponed.